iadvize/documentation/Documentation.md

 ##### New message & reply reception (endpoint)

 Here is a full conversation example :
 1. 00:00 - The visitor sends _"Hi, are you there ?
 Shall we begin ?"_ in the conversation.
 We call the new message reception endpoint with the message in the request.
-The bot schedules a reply in 1 second with an _"How are you ?"_ message with two quick replies (_"Fine"_ or _"Bad"_).
+Your plugin response with an await 1 second and send an _"How are you ?"_ message with two quick replies (_"Fine"_ or _"Bad"_).
-2. 00:01 - The operator/bot sends _"How are you ?"_ in the conversation.
-We call the new message reception endpoint with the message in the request.
-The bot schedules a reply in 3 minutes with an _"Are you there ?"_ message.
+2. 00:01 - Our operator/bot sends _"How are you ?"_ in the conversation.
+We call the new message reception endpoint with this message in the request.
+Your plugin response with an await 3 minutes and send _"Are you there ?"_ message.
-3. 03:01 - The operator/bot sends _"Are you there ?"_, the bot schedules nothing.
+3. 03:01 - Our operator/bot sends _"Are you there ?"_, your plugin response with an empty array of replies.
-4. 03:12 - The visitor sends _"Yes I'm here, sorry"_, the bot schedules a reply in 1 second with an _"How are you ?"_ message with two quick replies (_"Fine"_ or _"Bad"_).
+4. 03:12 - The visitor sends _"Yes I'm here, sorry"_, your plugin respones with an await 1 second and send _"How are you ?"_ message with two quick replies (_"Fine"_ or _"Bad"_).
-5. 03:13 - The operator/bot sends _"How are you ?"_, the bot schedules a reply in 3 minutes with an _"Are you there ?"_ message.
+5. 03:13 - Our operator/bot sends _"How are you ?"_, your plugin respones with an await 3 minutes and send _"Are you there ?"_ message.
 6. 03:42 - The visitor sends _"BAD"_, the bot schedules a reply in 1 second with an _"Ok, i'm transfering you to a human"_ message followed by a transfer.
-7. 03:43 - The operator/bot sends _"Ok, i'm transfering you to a human"_, the bot schedules an immediat transfer.
+7. 03:43 - Our operator/bot sends _"Ok, i'm transfering you to a human"_, your plugin response with an immediat transfer.

 ###### Request - POST /conversations/:conversationId:/messages